oazmi/esbuild-plugin-deno/readme.md

 # @oazmi/esbuild-plugin-deno

-A suite of multi-purpose esbuild plugins for bundling libraries and web-apps with Deno, Node, or Bun.
+This is a suite of multi-purpose esbuild plugins for bundling libraries and web-apps with Deno, Node, or Bun.
 It is capable of resolving `file://`, `http://`, `https://`, `jsr:`, and `npm:` specifiers, in addition to supporting global `importMap`s, initial `pluginData` injection, and path pre-resolution.
 With its non-intrusive design, it works seamlessly alongside esbuild's native resolver/loader and other plugins (including those from npm).
 This means you won't face any issues with bundling non-javascript/typescript files (such as `.css`, `.svg`, etc...),